isaacew/isaacew.github.io/README.md

 Tips:

-- I use Zotero to manage my publications list and I automatically export to a .bib file for parsing
+- I use [papis](https://github.com/papis/papis) to manage my publications list and I automatically export to a .bib file for parsing

 ## TODO